-- 6. Unless otherwise defined in this Prudential Standard, expressions in bold are defined in GPS 001. - 7.
-For the purposes of this Prudential Standard: - (a) risk management framework includes systems (including the structures, processes, policies and roles supporting them) for identifying, assessing, mitigating and monitoring the risks that may affect a regulated institution's ability to meets its obligations to policyholders; - (b) a reference to the regulated institution's operations is a reference to: - (i) its operations in Australia and overseas through a branch for an insurer; or
+- 6. Terms that are defined in GPS 001 appear in bold the first time they are used in this Prudential Standard. - 7.
+For the purposes of this Prudential Standard: - (a) 'risk management framework' includes systems (including the structures, processes, policies and roles supporting them) for identifying, assessing, mitigating and monitoring the risks that may affect a regulated institution's ability to meets its obligations to policyholders; - (b) a reference to the regulated institution's 'operations' is a reference to: - (i) its operations in Australia and overseas through a branch for an insurer; or

-- (ii) its operations in Australia and overseas for a Level 2 insurance group; - (c) the term auditor is used to refer to the Appointed Auditor, Group Auditor1 and responsible auditor except where otherwise specified; and - (d) the term actuary is used to refer to the Appointed Actuary and Group Actuary2 except where otherwise specified.
+- (ii) its operations in Australia and overseas for a Level 2 insurance group; - (c) the term 'auditor' is used to refer to the Appointed Auditor, Group Auditor and responsible auditor except where otherwise specified; and - (d) the term 'actuary' is used to refer to the Appointed Actuary and Group Actuary except where otherwise specified.